Golden Triangle Logistics Park CGI

 Needs a hero render that communicates yard depth, dock count, and facade quality to a target occupier shortlist in a single image.

-Reads the CGI inside the investment committee pack to confirm the asset reads as a let, income-producing logistics building.
+Examines the CGI inside the investment committee pack to confirm the asset presents as a let, income-producing logistics building.

 Submits CGI with the planning application as evidence of massing, materials, landscape buffer, and visual impact from agreed viewpoints.